 I'm currently acquiring fossils from other parts of North America that are similar to the type I hope to collect here, during my fair-weather travels.
 I find it easier to recognize my discoveries if I've already been introduced to others like them.
 My special interest is the Triassic Period.
-I will be updating with photos of new specimens on a regular basis.

-You can read more paleo-poetry and view more of my fossils on the next page.
+You can read more paleo-poetry and view more fossils on the next page.
 Please don't hesitate to contact me if you have comments or would like to share some fossil-related information or links.
 I can always find space for new content!
 I would also love to hear from other paleo-poets out there. - Brenda

 Dental Records